Azure/missionlz/README.md

 Mission Landing Zone is the right solution when:

-- A simple, secure, and scalable hub and spoke infrastructure is needed
+- A simple, secure, and scalable hub and spoke infrastructure is needed.
-- A central IT team is adminstering cloud resources on behalf of other teams and workloads
+- A central IT team is adminstering cloud resources on behalf of other teams and workloads.
-- There is a need to implement SCCA
+- There is a need to implement SCCA.
-- Hosting any workload requiring a secure environment, for example: data warehousing, AI/ML, and containerized applications
+- Hosting any workload requiring a secure environment, for example: data warehousing, AI/ML, and containerized applications.

 Design goals include:

 - A simple, minimal set of code that is easy to configure
 - Good defaults that allow experimentation and testing in a single subscription
 - Deployment via command line or with a user interface
-- Uses Azure PaaS products
+- 100% Azure PaaS products

 Our intent is to enable IT Admins to use this software to: